Unemployment is stressful for anyone. But for older workers, it can be especially devastating.

 Everyone's circumstances are different.
-If you've been a long-standing employee earning a progressive salary and benefits, you may be eligible for a severance package, health insurance under COBRA (the Consolidated Omnibus Budget Reconciliation Act) if your former employer offers it and you can afford it, and unemployment insurance (These days, you can file online and avoid waiting and longelines).
+If you've been a long-standing employee earning a progressive salary and benefits, you may be eligible for a severance package and unemployment insurance, which you can file for online to avoid long lines.
 Together, these might give you the time and financial resources to stay on top of your bills until you land your next job.

 If you've established an emergency fund covering at least six months of regular expenses, you may feel less anxious if you become unemployed.
 But for most, panic, understandably, is the obvious response to job loss.

-Once you get past the initial shock of unemployment, it's important to keep a positive frame of mind, even during such a stressful time.
+To avoid that last outcome, it's important to keep a positive frame of mind, after you recover from the initial shock of unemployment.
 It's also important to acknowledge and grieve job loss as a major life trauma, especially if you've invested years in a company.
 But it's crucial to look at things rationally and begin to make a new career plan.
-Doing some form of exercise is a great way to channel your emotions.
+Doing some form of physical exercise is a great way to channel your emotions.

-Like this couple, if you know the layoff is coming, do your best to prepare in advance.
-Update your résumé now.
+If you know a layoff is coming, do your best to prepare.
+Update your résumé.
 Think about future work opportunities within and outside your current field.
 What's the growing industry in your area — do you have related skills or can you develop them?
 What about networking?

-Don't wait until you're laid off to connect with potential links to your next job, and make sure to investigate the myriad approaches to job searches.
+Don't wait until you're laid off to connect and network with potential links to your next job, and make sure to investigate the myriad approaches to job searches.

 Also examine your bills and spending habits.
 Find ways to cut back and pay off as many debts as possible.
 If your children are grown and gone, consider downsizing and spending less on rent or mortgage.
 This may free up money to help with current expenses or future needs.